 More Winter Bass Fishing Tips

 Bass slowdown in the winter, that’s no secret.
-They will move to deeper water and can be a challenge to catch but bass must eat during the winter and will move to shallow water during winter seeking warming rays of sunlight and dying shad.
-Shad will begin to struggle as the water temps fall and bass know that during this time shad become an easy meal.
+They will move to deeper water and can be a challenge to catch.
+Fortunately, bass must eat during the winter and will move to shallow water seeking the warming rays of sunlight.
+They also are searching for dying shad.
+Shad will begin to struggle as the water temps fall.
+Bass know that during this time shad become an easy meal.
 This is a great time for throwing a suspending jerkbait over main lake points where bass like to suspend within the water column but throwing deep running crankbaits like the Strike King Pro Model or the Rapala DT series in shallow water is a great wintertime presentation for catching more bass when the water is cold.
 The great thing about this presentation is it triggers reaction strikes from bass that aren’t seeking a meal.

 Deep Running Crankbaits In Shallow Water

-Using a deep-running crankbait in shallow water may seem a little backward but it is a great way to catch cold water bass in the winter and early spring.
+Using a deep-running crankbait in shallow water may seem a little backwards.
+However, it is a great way to catch cold water bass during winter and early spring.
 You want the crankbait to hit the bottom as quickly as possible on the retrieve and a crankbait that runs ten feet will hit the bottom soon after the first turns of the reel handle in four feet of water.
 Pulling the crankbait down with a long sweeping motion works great too, and allows for a pause as you reel in the slack line.
 These pauses are important but not as important as maintaining bottom contact with your crankbait.